Well settled in now, and examining the surroundings and sharing rugby with Aussie visitors.

 The local market on Wednesday mornings is a little joy, not a massive amount of stalls but high quality local produce.

-La Charite is rich historical place and a lot of money has been spent renovating its historic buildings, and on a beautiful September day extremely pleasant place to stroll around
+La Charite is a rich historical place and a lot of money has been spent renovating its historic buildings, and on a beautiful September day extremely pleasant place to stroll around

 The renovated interiors are equally impressive.

-Teresa has been painting away most days and completed her first commissioned work this week, a dog called Brian.
+Teresa has been drawing away most days and completed her first commissioned work this week, a dog called Brian.
 If you want to commission a work of your dog, cat, child, parents partner contact Teresa direct initially on the comments section of this Blog but hopefully soon she will have her own web site, watch this space.